wonderbird/experiment-with-thanos/README.md

 The repository has just been created.
 Nothing is working properly yet.
 Please come back later.
 The documentation below is work in progress.

+## Open Issues / Code Smells

+* The terraform script(s) for setting up azure include(s) a "local-exec" provisioner.
+This is not recommended by the terraform guides.
+* The azure storage account key is stored in the azure blob in an unencrypted way.
+* The field "resource_group_name" is deprecated in the azure terraform provider.

 ## Prerequisites

 This repository assumes that you have [docker](https://www.docker.com/) installed.
 The folder terraform-aws-cli provides a container bundling terraform and the aws cli to execute the terraform infrastructure as code.